rubenperezm/ChatbotSQL/README.md

 Now you need to complete `ASSISTANT_URL`, `ASSISTANT_ID` and `ASSISTANT_IAM_APIKEY` fields with the information of your assistant.
 You can find this information in your assistant settings.

-Before you run the server, please change the first of `botBD/public/js/conversation.js` and include the current URL of the Laravel platform.
+Before you run the server, please change the first line of `botBD/public/js/conversation.js` to include the current URL of the Laravel platform.

 Once you have done this, run these commands to install all the dependencies and run the NodeJS server:
 ```